 How Do I Serve These Biscuits?

-I used to make these biscuits rather small and serve them cut open with sliced ham and a little bit of dijon mustard.
-They’re a perfect appetizer for parties.
-So good!
+- Serve them cut open with sliced ham and a little bit of dijon mustard.

 - If you’re looking for a traditional buttermilk biscuit, try out my recipe for Gluten Free Biscuits, adapted from Joanna Gaines’ recipe for biscuits from her cookbook, Magnolia Table.